 - Sprinkle flaked almonds over the top.

-To ensure the muffins are properly bakes insert small wooden stick/toothpick inside the thickest part of the muffing and pull out.
-If the wood is dry and not sticky muffins are ready.
-If the batter still sticks to it put back in oven for another 3-5min and recheck then after.
+NOTE #2: To ensure the muffins are properly baked insert small wooden stick/toothpick inside the thickest part of the muffin and pull out.
+If the wood is dry, not sticky muffins are ready.
+If the batter still sticks to the wood put the muffins back in the oven for another 3-5min and re-check then after.

 If you fancy pumping the muffins up, glaze them with a bit of maple syrup.

-For egg free version: mix 2 tbsp of grounded flax-seed with splash of water to get egg-white-like consistency, replace the eggs with the flax-seed mixture.
+For egg free/ vegan version: mix 2 tbsp of grounded flax-seed with splash of water to get egg-white-like consistency, replace the eggs with the flax-seed mixture.